selenaxiao-nist/OSCAL-Pages/src/content/events/_index.md

 The NIST OSCAL team hosts meetings and other events with the OSCAL community on different topics.
 We encourage you to attend these meetings as a way to keep up-to-date on and contribute to the development of OSCAL.
 <br></br>
-- ### **OSCAL Mini Workshops**
+- ### **OSCAL Monthly Workshops**
-  The NIST OSCAL team is hosting a new series of mini workshops, that aims to address topics of interests for our community and to open this forum for its members to present their OSCAL-related work.
+  The NIST OSCAL team is hosting a new series of monthly workshops, that aims to address topics of interests for our community and to open this forum for its members to present their OSCAL-related work.
 Unless specifically stated, the workshops will not require a deep technical understanding of OSCAL, and the dialogue is informal, allowing the community to interact with the presenters and with the OSCAL team members.

-  **[The Mini Workshops page](../learn/presentations/mini-workshop/)** contains a masterlist of all mini-workshop recordings and presentation slides.
+  **[The Monthly Workshops page](../learn/presentations/mini-workshop/)** contains a masterlist of all mini-workshop recordings and presentation slides.

   **For up-to-date information about the workshops, please visit our [OSCAL CSRC](https://csrc.nist.gov/projects/open-security-controls-assessment-language/oscal-adopters-workshops) page.**